 Grants must be used for the purposes described in the application as approved by Status of Women.
 Grant recipients must return the funds if the project cannot be completed as proposed.

-If grant recipients do not receive the full grant amount requested, the grant recipients are still required to complete the project as proposed.
+If grant recipients do not receive the full grant amount requested, the grant recipients are still required to complete the project as proposed in the application.

 Status of Women, or an authorized ministry representative, may examine a grant recipient's financial and other records to ensure the grant has been used for its intended purpose.

-Grant recipients have 4 months to return unused portions of the grant to the Status of Women after the one-year term is completed.
+Grant recipients have four months to return unused portions of the grant to Status of Women after the one-year term is completed.
 Grant recipients must also return funds if reporting requirements are not met.